 Falling in love often seems effortless.
 But later, the road of life can bring conflict or uncertainty to almost all long-term relationships.
 Tough financial times, work issues, parenting challenges, and constant transition all serve to threaten a good couple’s best efforts to have a loving and flexible relationship.

 I work with couples who are experiencing significant conflict, infidelity, or the feeling that they are not “heard,” loved, acknowledged or appreciated.
-Some other specific issues I work with include co-parenting, borderline and narcissistic personality disorders, addiction/recovery, step-parenting, family of origin conflict, and conflicts arising from non-traditional or cross-cultural family life.
+Some other specific issues I work with include co-parenting, borderline and narcissistic personality disorders, addiction/recovery, step-parenting, family of origin conflicts and conflicts arising from non-traditional or cross-cultural family life.

 Communication